KoljaB/RealtimeSTT/README.md

 - **silero_sensitivity** (float, default=0.6): Sensitivity for Silero's voice activity detection ranging from 0 (least sensitive) to 1 (most sensitive).
 Default is 0.6.

 - **silero_use_onnx** (bool, default=False): Enables usage of the pre-trained model from Silero in the ONNX (Open Neural Network Exchange) format instead of the PyTorch format.
 Default is False.
 Recommended for faster performance.

+- **silero_deactivity_detection** (bool, default=False): Enables the Silero model for end-of-speech detection.
+More robust against background noise.
+Utilizes additional GPU resources but improves accuracy in noisy environments.
+When False, uses the default WebRTC VAD, which is more sensitive but may continue recording longer due to background sounds.

 - **webrtc_sensitivity** (int, default=3): Sensitivity for the WebRTC Voice Activity Detection engine ranging from 0 (least aggressive / most sensitive) to 3 (most aggressive, least sensitive).
 Default is 3.